oddstream/gosol/README.md

 #### Fixed cards

-The size of the cards is fixed, preventing them from scaling.
+With this checked, the size of the cards is fixed, preventing them from scaling.

 Otherwise, the size of the cards is changed dynamically so the cards fill the width of the screen.
-In some variants, this can cause the cards to disappear off the bottom, in which case you can (a) drag the baize, (b) switch to fixed or retro cards, or (c) change the size of the window (if not running on a mobile device).
+In some variants, this can cause the cards to disappear off the bottom, in which case you can drag the baize, or change the size of the window (if not running on a mobile device).

-#### Card back

-Changes the card back to either a different color (when using scalable or fixed size cards) or design (when using retro cards).

-#### Single tap

-Enabling this allows a single tap on a card to move it, for example from the stock pile to the waste pile, or to the fullest tableaux pile, or to a foundation pile.
-You you want the card to go to a specific place, then you have to drag it there.

-You can always tap on the card on top of a Stock pile.

-#### Free drag

-By default, the game only allows you to drag cards that are allowed to be dragged by the current variant's rules.
-When this setting is checked, you can drag any cards anywhere, anytime; if the move isn't allowed, the game will send the cards back, and maybe give you a message saying why.

-#### Highlights

-This highlights cards that *can* be moved by you.
-The software uses different levels of highlighting, depending on it's simple assessment of how useful it thinks that move may be.
-For example, a card that can be moved to a foundation pile is highlighted the most.

 #### Power moves